vortexmakes/RKH/doc/readme.txt

 separates it from platform-neutral code.

 Porting RKH implies to create the a few platform-dependent files,
-\c rhhport.h, \c rkhport.c, which frequently defines the interrupt locking method, the critical section management, among other things.
+\c rhhport.h, \c rkhport.c, \c rkht.h, which frequently defines the interrupt locking method, the critical section management, data types, among other things.
 \note
 It is recommended to start from a similar and existing port, properly copying and modifying its files (\c rkhport.c, \c rkhport.h and \c rkht.h) according to your needs and platform in question.

-The RKH directories and files are described in detail in
-\ref Installation section.
+The RKH directories and files are described in detail in \ref Installation section.
 The next sections listed below describes the aspects to be considered to port RKH.

 -# \ref files
 -# \ref data